Guest Posts

 Uses

-ICG is an eye test that is used to detect blood vessel problems in the choroid.
+ICG is an eye test that detects blood vessel problems in the choroid.
 This test is important because some blood vessel conditions can lead to vision loss if not diagnosed and treated early.
-The procedure uses an injected harmless green dye called indocyanine green.
-The dye reflects infrared light that is picked up by a special camera.
-An ICG is different than a fluorescein angiography, a similar imaging test and is often used in conjunction with a fluorescein angiogram to define a particular problem in the macula.
+The procedure uses a harmless green dye called indocyanine green, which reflects infrared light that is picked up by a special camera.
+An ICG is different from a fluorescein angiography, a similar imaging test, and is often used in conjunction with a fluorescein angiogram to define a specific problem in the macula.

 ICG produces detailed pictures that can show leaking blood vessels, blocked blood vessels, or vascular abnormalities.
-The test is also used to determine if laser surgery is possible and to plan laser surgery.
-ICG can pinpoint a blood vessel leak and determine the exact location to be lasered.
+The test also determines if laser surgery is possible and helps plan it.
+ICG can pinpoint a blood vessel leak's exact location for lasering.
 ICG is used for many conditions, including age-related macular degeneration, choroid tumors, retinal detachment, retinal hemorrhage, and choroidal neovascularization.

 Preparation

-You will need to have someone else drive you home from the test because your vision will be blurred following the procedure.
-Your doctor may have you discontinue taking certain medications prior to the test.
-You should tell your doctor if you are hypersensitive to iodine, allergic to X-ray dye, or allergic to shellfish.
-You should tell your doctor if you are pregnant or have liver disease.
+You will need someone to drive you home from the test because your vision will be blurred afterward.
+Your doctor may ask you to discontinue certain medications before the test.
+Inform your doctor if you are hypersensitive to iodine, allergic to X-ray dye or shellfish, pregnant, or have liver disease.

 With competitive price and timely delivery, weiqing sincerely hope to be your supplier and partner.